 “People get into the rhythms of our music.
 I’m blessed to honor the blues ancestors and share my feelings in a way that brings people together.” - Larry Taylor

-Larry Taylor—West Side Chicago blues singer, songwriter, producer, drummer was born in Chicago in 1955, oldest of the musical children of Mississippi singer Vera Taylor and guitarist Eddie “Playboy” Taylor Sr. He brings fans to the dance floor with a huge trove of songs in the blues tradition of his parents and the R&B, funk and soul of his West Side neighborhood.
-Musical influences include Howlin’ Wolf, Magic Sam, Elmore James, ZZ Hill, Johnnie Taylor and James Brown.
+Larry Taylor—West Side Chicago blues singer, songwriter, producer, drummer was born in Chicago in 1955, oldest of the musical children of Mississippi singer Vera Taylor and guitarist Eddie “Playboy” Taylor Sr. He brings fans of all backgrounds to the dance floor with a huge trove of songs in the blues tradition of his parents and the R&B, funk and soul of his West Side neighborhood.
+Musical influences include Howlin’ Wolf, Magic Sam, Elmore James, Little Milton, ZZ Hill, Johnnie Taylor and James Brown.

-Larry was named one of 13 "Esteemed Artists" of 2020-21 by the Chicago Dept. of Culture and Special Events, and starred in a series of all-ages outdoor concerts in 2022, partnering in efforts to bring peace and positivity to his disinvested neighborhood.
+Larry was named one of 13 "Esteemed Artists" of 2020-21 by the Chicago Dept. of Culture and Special Events, and starred in a series of all-ages outdoor concerts in 2022-23, partnering in efforts to bring peace and positivity to his disinvested neighborhood.
 In 2024, with help from another DCASE grant, he plans to bring blues shows to highlight local businesses.

 PRESS REVIEWS: Click HERE